VladimirKobranov/ProceduralBuildingUnity/README.md

 Use `actor` module `addActor`/`removeActor` methods to manage VM actors

 Actors should realize `./src/module/actor/abstract` interface.
-There is no strict checking for classes inheritance, so VM may crash if interface realization is not correct.
+There is no strict checking for classes inheritance (to keep developers freedom of classes inheritance, cuz js doesn't supprt multi-inheritance), so VM may crash if interface realization is not correct.

 For easy integration `AbstractActor` class is expoted by module: